PEST Analysis is a tool that helps you to understand the macro-environment in which an organization functions.

 The next level is the micro-environment.
 These factors are outside the company, but they are still very closely related to the organization.
 These are the factors that make up the industry the organization operates in.
 These factors include suppliers, buyers, competitors, and subcontractors.

 The final level is the macroenvironment.
-These are the factors which can influence the organization but the organization itself has no control over.
+These are the factors that can influence the organization but the organization itself has no control over.
 These factors are political, economic, social, and technological.
 These are the factors a PEST Analysis examines.

-A PEST Analysis scans the external environment.
+PEST Analysis scans the external environment.
 Conversely, a SWOT analysis focusses internally.
 It examines the internal aspects of an organization such as strengths as weaknesses.